-SSI mode 1: 8-bit shift register internal data output (SO) to Timer 3 T: a l a selects which compare registers are used to generate two varied time intervals.
-The Conduct output selects which compare registers is used for the output pulse generation.
-In this mode, both compare and compare mode registers must be programmed to generate the two pulse-widths.
+SSI mode 1: 8-bit shift register internal data output (SO) to the Timer 3

+Timer 3 mode 9: Pulse-width modulation with the shift register data (SO)

+The two compare registers are used to generate two varied time intervals.
+The SSI data output selects which compare register is used for the output pulse generation.
+In this mode, both compare and compare mode registers must be programmed to generate the two pulse width.
 It is also useful to enable the single-action mode for extreme duty cycles.
-Timer 2 is used as baud rate generator and for the triggered restart of Timer 3.
+Timer 2 is used as baudrate generator and for the triggered restart of Timer 3.
 The SSI must be supplied with the toggle signal of Timer 2.
 The counter is driven by an internal or external clock source.